 MAC, however, is in the moderate price range.
 While MAC is not a top competitor for Maybelline, we looked deeper to see the purchase journey for MAC as the top brand purchased in the medium price point range.
 When a consumer only viewed products from MAC, 9.7% of customers made purchases.
 When MAC and other brands were purchased, 45% of purchases were MAC brands.
 The leading competition for MAC is NYX, which represented 7.2% of the other brands that were purchased when shoppers cross shopped MAC and other brands.
 This was somewhat surprising since NYX and MAC are sold at two different price points; NYX is on the lower end and MAC is in the middle price range.

 L’Oreal Paris is owning 3 products in the Top 5 in the category with 55% of the market for the Top 5.
 L’Oreal Paris owns the brands NYX, Maybelline, and Loreal.
 This might explain why paid search isn’t distributed equally among all brands.
 Cannibalization is a real concern for most companies and it can often shorten strong growth strategies and impact brand budgets.
 Here it appears that L’Oreal Paris has turned the threat into an opportunity.

 We still have our work cut out with analyzing the lower and middle-level price points in the lip product category and we will continue to follow the progress over the year.

 Understand your competitors like never before.

-Jumpshot is the only company that unlocks walled-garden data to empower marketers to target and expand their customer base.
-Our real-time global panel of 100 million devices tracks 5 billion actions a day to deliver insights into online behavior from every consumer action and it just got even better with the new launch of Cross-Shopping and Purchase Analysis tools on the Insights platform.
+Jumpshot provides insights into consumers’ online journeys by measuring every search, click and buy from more than 150 marketplaces across 1,600 categories to deliver insights into online behavior from every consumer action.
+And it just got even better with the new launch of Cross-Shopping and Purchase Analysis tools on the Insights platform.
 The new addition provides brands and domains data on how customers shop and what consumers ultimately purchase.
 Start your free trial today.